apple502j/yarn/CONVENTIONS.md

 ### Getters, setters, withers, and creators

 Use "get" for non-boolean getters and other methods that calculate some property with no side effects other than caching a value in a private field.
 For boolean getters, use "is".
+Use "find" or "compute" to imply that the operation is potentially expensive.

 Use "set" for methods that set some property.
 Name the parameter the same as the property (`setColor(color)`, not `setColor(newColor)`).